Benefits of Instructing Us to Manage a Relatives Administration

 Why instruct McKeag & Co Solicitors?

-McKeag & Co has been helping clients throughout the North East for over change to 100 years delete 80 years.
+McKeag & Co has been helping clients throughout the North East for over 100 years.
 At McKeag & Co we offer a complete Estate administration service to deal with everything for you.

 From our conveniently situated offices in Gosforth, Newcastle upon Tyne, our approach to clients is one of understanding, empathy and efficiency.